itm4n/itm4n.github.io/_posts/2023-03-17-bypassing-ppl-in-userland-again.md

 ![Description of the flag `LOAD_LIBRARY_SAFE_CURRENT_DIRS`](/assets/posts/2023-03-17-bypassing-ppl-in-userland-again/15_doc-safe-current-dirs.png)
 _Description of the flag `LOAD_LIBRARY_SAFE_CURRENT_DIRS`_

 As for the flag `LOAD_WITH_ALTERED_SEARCH_PATH`, it is a different story.
-The documentation states that, if this flag is used and the input path is relative, the behavior of `LoadLibraryEx`
+The documentation states that, if this flag is used and the input path is relative, the behavior of `LoadLibraryEx` is _undefined_...

 ![Description of the flag `LOAD_WITH_ALTERED_SEARCH_PATH`](/assets/posts/2023-03-17-bypassing-ppl-in-userland-again/16_doc-altered-search-path.png)
 _Description of the flag `LOAD_WITH_ALTERED_SEARCH_PATH`_